Music Composition for the Screen (MFA)

 - Jason Deran MFA ’17 is assistant composer to Marcelo Zarvos (“Fences", “Ray Donovan")

-- Alexa Borden MFA ’16 wrote the original score for the feature film “Project: Puppies for Christmas”
+- Alexa Borden MFA ’16 wrote the original score for the feature film “A Kiss on Candy Cane Lane”

-- Jesi Nelson MFA ’15 wrote the music for several independent feature films, and has “additional music by” credit on the Amazon Prime series “Lore”, the Cartoon Network series “Ninjago: Masters of Spinjitzu” as well as on “Lego Star Wars: The Freemaker Adventures”, which received a 2017 Daytime Emmy nomination for best score
+- Jesi Nelson MFA ’15 has “additional music by” credit on the Amazon Prime series “Lore”, the Cartoon Network series “Ninjago: Masters of Spinjitzu” as well as on “Lego Star Wars: The Freemaker Adventures”, which received a 2017 Daytime Emmy nomination for best score

 - Batu Sener MFA ’14 is assistant to Oscar-nominated composer John Powell and has “additional music by” credit on the features “How to Train your Dragon: The Hidden World” and “Solo: A Star Wars Story”